Creating content for a website is something a lot of businesses ignore.

 These are the kinds of steps you should go through to come up with some of your best content.

-Not only will finding and reading that content get them to really like you, they will be inclined to by from you in the future too.
+Not only will finding and reading that content get them to really like you, but they will also be inclined to buy from you in the future too.

 Sure your products are amazing.
 And yes, they deserve to have their praises sung from the rooftops.

 We might even make a musical about it next year.
 We’ll call it “Business Owner on the Roof”!

 But that will not win you any customers.

 Writing content about yourself, your business, and how great you are., then tweeting it to the world, is not what you should be doing.

 That is old school marketing.
 Megaphone Marketing.
 Screaming at the top of your voice!
 Putting up a billboard.